Registered Nurse Career Information

 - Master of Science in Nursing (MSN) program (for those who already possess a bachelor's degree): One to two years

-Once you graduate from a registered nursing program, you can apply to take the NCLEX-RN examination.
-According to 2012 statistics (encompassing January through September) from the National Council of State Boards of Nursing, 90.87 percent of test takers in the U.S. passed the exam on the first attempt.** While awaiting your results, you can apply for an interim permit that allows for supervised practice until your licensure becomes official.
+Once you graduate from your program, you can apply to take the NCLEX-RN examination.
+According to 2014 statistics (encompassing January through December) from the National Council of State Boards of Nursing, 81.78 percent of test takers educated in the U.S. passed the exam on the first attempt.** While awaiting your results, you can apply for an interim permit that allows for supervised practice until your licensure becomes official.

-Registered nursing program curricula can be somewhat different from school to school.
+What nursing programs cover can be somewhat different from school to school.
 However, many important topics are common to all RN programs.
 These subjects can include: